Buying a property in Italy

 Before, during and after the purchase of your property in Italy

 We will be at your side throughout the complete purchase process, make sure that you get all information and support you need and that all necessary steps are done, in time and correctly.
-If you are planning to make changes to your property or renovate it we can connect you with all necessary professionals, such as architects, building engineers, lawyers etc. and also offer services as project manager during the renovation, maintenance when you are not present and much more.
+If you are planning to make changes to your property or renovate we can connect you with all necessary professionals, such as geometra, building company, lawyer etc. and we also offer project management services during the renovation, property management and much more.